-- Q: Can I just use this as a dip instead of a cheese ball?
+Can I serve this as a dip and not a cheese ball?

-A: I would no recommend it because of the high moisture content.
+I would not recommend it because of the high moisture content.

 Make your own Benedictine sandwiches with a spread or smash some of this Benedictine Cheese Ball between two mini toasts!
 Your Derby Party just got tastier!

 - 12 ounces cream cheese (softened)